 William D. Ford Direct Student Loan Program

-If you choose to take courses during the summer session and enroll in at least a half-time status, you are eligible to borrow the Direct Unsubsidized Loan during the summer, which is referred to as a Borrower Based Direct Loan.
+If you choose to take courses during the summer session and enroll in at least a half-time status, you may be eligible to borrow the Direct Unsubsidized Loan during the summer, which is referred to as a Borrower Based Direct Loan.
 The benefit of a Borrower Based Direct Unsubsidized Loan is that it allows graduate students to avoid borrowing a higher interest private loan or Direct Graduate PLUS loan.
-You need to indicate on the Villanova University Graduate Institutional Financial Aid Application the amount you wish to borrow for each semester; however, please note that Federal Direct Loans are required to be certified with even disbursements for each semester.
+You need to indicate on the Villanova University Graduate Institutional Financial Aid Application the amount you wish to borrow for each semester; however, please note that Federal Direct Loans are required to be certified with equal disbursements each semester.

 |Borrower Based Loan||Maximum|

-(2013-2014 Academic Year)
+(2015-2016 Academic Year)

-(2014-2015 Academic Year)
+(2016-2017 Academic Year)

-$10,250 unsubsidized**if the full amount fits within your cost of attendance
+$10,250**if the full amount fits within your cost of attendance

 **Please note that if the full Borrower Based Direct Unsubsidized Loan is borrowed in the Spring semester, eligibility for the Summer semester would be exhausted.
 Students receive an e-mail from the Office of Financial Assistance's Loan Department to confirm their Spring request.

 While the maximum amount you can borrow is $20,500, we encourage you to borrow only the amount that you will need to finance your program.
 You will need to indicate the amount of Direct Unsubsidized Loan that you wish to borrow for each semester on the Villanova University Graduate Institutional Financial Aid Application, again noting that the Direct Loan must be certified in equal amounts for each semester.
-Additionally, before the Direct Loans can disburse, you will need to complete loan entrance counseling and sign a Master Promissory Note (MPN) for the Direct Unsubsidized Loan at www.studentloans.gov.

 Direct Graduate PLUS Loan

-Graduate students can borrow through a William D. Ford Direct Loan Program - Graduate Direct PLUS.
 Direct Graduate PLUS Loans give a graduate student a viable alternative to private loans in situations where a student's Direct Unsubsidized Loan has not covered all costs.
 Some basic facts about the Graduate Direct PLUS Loan are:

 To apply for the Direct Graduate PLUS loan, please follow these steps: